kinnala/scikit-fem/README.md

 - Changed: Initializing `Basis` for `ElementTetP0` without specifying `intorder` or `quadrature` will now automatically fall back to a one point integration rule
+- Changed: Default tags ('left', 'right', 'top', ...) are no more added automatically during mesh initialization, as a workaround you can add them explicitly by calling `mesh = mesh.with_default_tags()`

 ### [9.1.1] - 2024-04-23